anguschadney/gettidydata/README.md

 9. Separate the measurement and dimension values out of the feature column
 10. Group the data by the activity, feature and measurement columns
 11. Add a column "average" which is the mean of all the "values"
+12. Spread the data so that the average mean and average std are in separate columns
-12. Write the data to "./tidy_data.txt"
+13. Write the data to "./tidy_data.txt"

 ## Output File